 3b.
-I took a car and the tattooed driver2 told me she quit eating meat and that I smelled good3.
+I took a car and the tattooed driver told me she quit eating meat and that I smelled good.

-But I wasn't wearing a scent more than the cool spring breeze4, confettied by white petals5 from little trees.
+But I wasn't wearing a scent more than the cool spring breeze, confettied by white petals from little trees.

-I am taking a car1 because I had lost much of my sight and was, therefore, pronounced legally blind.
-I could not drive myself.
+I am taking a car because I had lost much of my sight and was, therefore, pronounced legally blind.
+I surrendered my license.
 I can see right before me, which allows me to read and see through keyholes.
 Not so bad.
-But I cannot see more than one spot at a time, and I cannot track motion very well, so I am unable to predict the future.
-But I was never very good at it anyway.
+But it could devolve into total blindness.
+I cannot see more than one spot at a time, and I cannot track motion very well, so I am unable to predict motion.
+I was never very good at it anyway.
 Still, the darkness confuses me like nothing else.
 It is like dipping into insanity, rolling down some dark highway and watching yourself in another car, running high speed, parallel, off the shoulder, near the woods, slipping into a ditch and shooting back up, the driver asleep and coming to, suddenly peaking over a ridge, taking flight, lifting above the tree line, as if the purple trees were carrying him/you down some long river of indiscernible proof.
-I get why Goethe's last words were More Light6.
+I get why Goethe's last words were More light.
 But don't pity the blind.
-They see things we do not.
-I think of Milton raging against his honorable niece for making yet another error in his holy recitation7.
-I think of Blind Willie Johnson, blinded by his stepmother, dousing him as a child with boiling lye in the confrontation with her lover, who accused her of infidelity.
+They see things others do not.
+I think of Milton raging against his honorable niece for making yet another error in his holy recitation.
+I think of Blind Willie Johnson, blinded by his stepmother, dousing him as a child in boiling lye in the confrontation with her lover, who accused her of infidelity.
 Love is like darkness.
-But we travel it.
+We travel it.
 We pray it never wakes itself or us.
 I wake up sometimes in the middle of the night, just like everyone, and what we see there, we are careful to keep quiet.
 I wake and know that I am not taking advantage of my limited immortality.
-Every day is like the single breath of God, but all our creativity survives on the inhalation.
 I know this, yet something keeps me still as a fawn lying in tall grass.

-2driver: Uber driver, Chantelle
+driver: Uber driver, Chantelle

-3Did I smell like meat?
+3good: Did I smell like meat?

-4cool spring breeze: I worked at a pool hall during college at Missouri, and the guy who delivered bread in the morning called me Cool Breeze, but he had a name for everyone.
+4cool spring breeze: I worked at a pool hall during college days in Missouri, and the guy who delivered bread in the morning called me Cool Breeze, but he had a name for everyone.
 We played odd man for a dollar each in which you gathered around the first table and flipped a coin, until only one person had the heads or the tails.
 That guy got the pot.
 Bread Man was often lucky.

-5petals: it was springtime in Richmond, Virginia, after an easy winter.
+petals: It was springtime in Richmond, Virginia, after an easy winter.
 You felt privileged.
 It helped that I could walk.
 I'm not really playing with the idea of actual sexual infidelity, but I know it's inferred, and I didn't change it.
 Why?
-Number one, I am a hideously ugly man.
-A pasty almost sickly pale.
-White is not accurate.
-I would say bloodless.
-There was an ancient Dublin King, named Ivar the Boneless, Impotent?
-I wonder if this was because he could not walk, and the others held him aloft-for though he was physically incapable, they still valued his vision and leadership.
-Not that I could or would lead anybody.
+Number one, I didn't feel that I was attractive in any way, especially to anyone younger.
+Though midlife crisis was not in my cards, any compliment was still invigorating.
+I felt like the ancient Dublin King, Ivar the Boneless who was held aloft-for though he was physically incapable, they still valued his vision and leadership.
+I didn't feel capable of deserving admiration.
+Still I floated on her words.